cawhitworth/weatherduino/README.md

 Also assuming little-endian for the moment, but can change that later.
 Need to cross-correlate the dumps with actual data from the weather station next and see if I can reverse-engineer the format.

-The dumps appear to be either 159 or 63 pulses (corresponding to 80 or 32 bits) - wondering if it might be a key-frame/delta type deal.
+The dumps appear to be either 159 or 63 transitions (corresponding to 80 or 32 bits) - wondering if it might be a key-frame/delta type deal.

 The longer pulses appear to have a common header: (sorry, the binary is backwards...)